georgeroubie/SCSS-7-1-pattern/assets/scss/README.md

+# File names
+ + Start your file name with an underscore
+ + Use hyphens for your file name: `_user-profile.scss`

+# File architecture

 ## Abstracts
  + The `abstracts` folder gathers all Sass tools and helpers used across the project
  + Every global variable, function, mixin and placeholder should be put in here